davidkimai/Recursion-Axioms/README.md

 > ## Inversion of Failure Itself As Training Data
 # 3. Emergence

-### Ridiculously Simple Yet Existential - The Level of Self-Growth Correlates With Depth of Self-Reflection.

 ### Recursion Among Us
 > #### To opt for recursive intelligence over linear thinking frames as humans means to collapse our own ego and self-identity